 Theory: Ghost or zombie plane

-The newest -- and most provocative -- speculation centers on the so-called "zombie theory" advanced most notably by aviation specialist Clive Irving of The Daily Beast.
+Some speculation has centered on the so-called "zombie theory" advanced by aviation specialist Clive Irving of The Daily Beast.

-A ghost plane is one where everyone aboard -- pilots, crew, passengers -- loses consciousness because of a loss of pressurization, an explosion, smoke or fumes, experts say.
+A ghost plane is one where everyone aboard -- pilots, crew, passengers -- loses consciousness because of a loss of pressurization, an explosion, smoke or fumes.

-Under this supposition, the Malaysia plane experienced such an incident and, with everyone knocked out, continued to fly for hours on autopilot until the aircraft ran out of fuel.
+Under this supposition, the Malaysia plane continued to fly for hours on autopilot until it ran out of fuel.

-It's not a fantasy.
-Such ghost-plane events occur, though rarely.
-For example, in 1999, a chartered Lear jet carrying professional golfer Payne Stewart and four others crashed in a South Dakota field after it flew on its own for four hours.
-That's because all aboard were dead after the cabin lost pressure -- with windows frosted over.
-Not even jet fighters shadowing the plane could stop it from running out of fuel and crashing.
+In 1999, a Lear jet carrying professional golfer Payne Stewart and four others crashed in South Dakota after flying on its own for four hours.
+All aboard had died when the cabin lost pressure.

 "I think in the first few minutes of this emergency, the pilots had to change course because they were looking for an emergency airport," Irving said about the Malaysian flight.
 "They were at some point overtaken by whatever it was, smoke, fire, or some kind of problem.
-And the plane was then left to fly itself after it had been programmed to go on that course.
-That's what we call a zombie option."
+And the plane was then left to fly itself after it had been programmed to go on that course."

 Theory: Incapacitated crew